mark11234/secret-santa/README.md

 ## Banned matchings file

-The banned matchings file should be formatted in the same way as the .example file.
+The banned matchings file should be formatted in the same way as the `bannedMatchings.csv.example` file and saved as `bannedMatchings.csv`.
 |Alice| Bob| Claire| David|
 |---|---|---|---|
 |1|1|0|0|